electron/electron/docs/tutorial/devtools-extension.md

 $ git clone --recursive https://github.com/facebook/react-devtools.git
 ```

-Then you can load it in atom-shell by opening the devtools in arbitray window,
+Then you can load it in Electron by opening the devtools in arbitray window,
 and run this code in the console of devtools:

 ```javascript